richeterre/jumu-nordost-ios/Carthage/Checkouts/ReactiveCocoa/Documentation/BasicOperators.md

 ## Flattening producers

-The `flatten` operator transforms a `SignalProducer`-of-`SignalProducer`s into a single `SignalProducer` whose values are forwarded from the inner producer in accordance with the provided `FlattenStrategy`.
+The `flatten` operator transforms a stream-of-streams into a single stream - where values are forwarded from the inner stream in accordance with the provided `FlattenStrategy`.
+The flattened result becomes that of the outer stream type - i.e. a `SignalProducer`-of-`SignalProducer`s or `SignalProducer`-of-`Signal`s gets flattened to a `SignalProducer`, and likewise a `Signal`-of-`SignalProducer`s or `Signal`-of-`Signal`s gets flattened to a `Signal`.

-To understand, why there are different strategies and how they compare to each other, take a look at this example and imagine the column offsets as time:
+To understand why there are different strategies and how they compare to each other, take a look at this example and imagine the column offsets as time:

 ```Swift
 let values = [